 Rather than just accept that they’ll always be noisy, I have found a few things to keep our backyard chickens busy and happy in the mornings.
 Granted, they will never be totally quiet – they’re chickens – but every little bit helps.

-1. Toss Out Your Food Scraps
+1. Toss Out Your Food Scraps.

-All of our food scraps go in there during the day and each night after I put up the chickens, we put the food scraps outside, so when they come out of the coop in the morning, they have something to do.
+All of our food scraps go in there during the day and each night after I put up the chickens, we put the food scraps outside.
+When they come out of the coop in the morning, they have something to do.

-2. Tie Up a Cabbage
+2. Tie Up a Cabbage.

 If you have somewhere you can tie a cabbage up, it can keep them busy for quite some time.
 Simply bore a hole through the head of cabbage, then tie it up with some twine and watch your chickens have a blast pecking away at their tasty treat.

-3. Create a Shaker Toy
+3. Create a Shaker Toy.

 Your chickens will have to kick it around the yard to try and get the scratch or other treats to fall out of the holes.
 The challenge keeps them busy and they get a treat.

-4. Treat Them with Meal Worms
+4. Treat Them with Mealworms.

-5. Spread out Organic Scratch
+5. Spread out Scratch.

-One of the simplest ways to keep backyard chickens happy and busy is to spread some organic scratch out around the yard or in the coop.
+One of the simplest ways to keep backyard chickens happy and busy is to spread some scratch out around the yard or in the coop.